james-ad/FitnessTimer/TaskList.md

 ## Functionality-related Tasks
 - [ ] Sync all timers throughout the app and connect to TimerStateManager as single source of truth

+## Other Tasks
+- [ ] Refactor and extract views into their own files